bcosca/fatfree/readme.md

 * Search path for user-defined PHP classes that the framework will attempt to autoload at runtime.
 Accepts a pipe (`|`), comma (`,`), or semi-colon (`;`) as path separator.

-`bool BAIL`

-* If TRUE, framework continues execution after a non-fatal error is detected (default).

 `string BASE`

 * Path to the `index.php` main/front controller.